Chamaedorea elegans: Cultivation

 It is often cultivated in temperate regions as a houseplant and in gardens in Southeastern United States, where it grows to 2 m tall with very slow growth.
 It is most-often planted and sold in batches of 5-30 seedlings.
 Over time, a few emergent plants begin to dominate as the weaker/smaller seedlings are crowded out for light and eventually die, leaving within a few years of purchase a few survivors which develop stems and can live for many decades in a pot.
 It tolerates low levels of humidity and light, though it prefers medium to high humidity and bright indirect light.
 Chamaedorea elegans is intolerant of frost and must be kept indoors in winter in non-tropical climates.

 It enjoys light potting soil, good humidity and moderate lighting without direct sunlight, but it accommodates a certain dryness, high humidity or reduced lighting.
 In winter, it is preferable that the temperature of the room it's housed in does not exceed 12-14 C. The plant was successful in the Victorian era because it survived in the dark and often unheated British homes of the time, and in greenhouses which were used to grow and cultivate exotic plants, a practice fashionable at the time.

 Propagation is done only by sowing.

 In its natural rain-forest floor setting, the parlor palm often grows in competition with vines.
 It sometimes is seen growing along rock walls, which can provide support.
 Due to the thinness of the stem, in nature the palm sometimes falls over during storms if grown in the open.
-The rhizomatic roots can re-root from a fallen position in mature plants, if it has grown adventitious roots.
+The rhizomatous roots can re-root from a fallen position in mature plants, if it has grown adventitious roots.

+In a potted environment, plants can be pruned with caution; older, lower leaves can be pruned at the base of the leaf stem, but cutting off the growing point (known as the apical meristem or heart) where the new leaves emerge at the top of the stem is fatal.

-In a potted environment, pruning can be done with mature plants from the bottom only (cutting the top off is fatal) and only if adventitious roots are available.
+In mature plants, single stems can be cut off at the base if adventitious roots are available.
 As the stem grows additional roots, the bottom of the stem can be severed and the plant re-rooted from the roots higher up the stem.